nandakobs/django-database-docs/README.md

 ### Script 1: Convert Fields and Generate .puml Diagram

 The `models_to_puml.py` script analyzes all the tables in the project and converts the field types to be compatible with PostgreSQL.
-Additionally, it generates a diagram in PlantUML (.puml) format.
+And then, it generates a diagram in PlantUML (.puml) format.

 1. The script scans the project's tables and converts the field types to PostgreSQL-compatible types.
 2. It writes the converted field types and relationships (FK and M2M) to a .puml file, creating a diagram that represents the database schema.